WordPress/gutenberg/packages/jest-console/README.md

 describe( 'drinkAll', () => {
   test( 'errors with message when something is octopus-flavored', () => {
     drinkAll( 'octopus' );
-    expect( console ).toHaveErrored( 'Should I really drink something that is octopus-flavored?' );
+    expect( console ).toHaveErroredWith( 'Should I really drink something that is octopus-flavored?' );
   } );
 } );
 ```

 ### `.toHaveWarned()`

-Use `.toHaveWarned` to ensure that `console.warn` function got called.
+Use `.toHaveWarned` to ensure that `console.warn` function was called.

 Almost identical usage as `.toHaveErrored()`.